 1. A History Of Sexism Or Discrimination Against Women:

-When someone tries to challenge them, they might face resistance or hostility.
+If someone tries to stand up for what’s right, they might face pushback or even anger.

 They might feel that they are the only people who can truly understand and lead the company.

-This is because they don’t have to answer to any powerful women.
+This happens because they don’t have to worry about powerful women stopping them.

 It’s important to have female leaders in all industries.
 They will take action so that these attitudes and behaviors are not tolerated.